zedapp/zed/app/manual/features.md

 1. **Edit files remotely with your local preferences:** Need to edit files on a remote server, or even in a local VM, and don't like copying your editor's config files everywhere you go?
 Zed makes this easy: howto/remote.md
-2. **Edit files locally:** howto/local.md
+2. **Edit files locally:** Pick "Local Folder" from the project picker to edit local files.
 3. **Chrome Application:** Installing via the Chrome Web Store brings a few useful features:
      1. Cross platform: Zed runs on any platforms that desktop Chrome runs on (including Chromebooks)
      2. Installation is easy with just a few clicks
      3. Upgrades are automatic
      4. Configuration are automatically synchronized between all computers logged into with the same Google account.
      5. Special "Notes" space is stored in Google Drive and synchronized between computers automatically as well.
 (Beta feature)
 4. **State preservation**: Zed preserves your editor state completely: the state